apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/InstallingCompletionScripts.md

-# Completion Scripts
+# Generating and Installing Completion Scripts

-Generate customized completion scripts for your shell of choice.
+Summary

-## Generating and Installing Completion Scripts
+## Overview

 Command-line tools that you build with `ArgumentParser` include a built-in option for generating completion scripts, with support for Bash, Z shell, and Fish.
 To generate completions, run your command with the `--generate-completion-script` flag to generate completions for the autodetected shell, or with a value to generate completions for a specific shell.